Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 unit control panel without movement.

-In the event of a fault on the hoist the hoist drive mechanism can be isolated, the MotoSuiveur backup mode enabled, lower direction switch applied and through the release of the se\ **rvice brake by ‘fethering the brake’ the** MotoSuiveur will follow the rotation of the hoist without arresting.
-However if the hoist achieves an over speed condition then the MotoSuiveur will arrest the load.
+In the event of a fault on the hoist the hoist drive mechanism can be isolated, the MotoSuiveur® backup mode enabled, lower direction switch applied and through the release of the se\ **rvice brake by ‘fethering the brake’ the** MotoSuiveur® will follow the rotation of the hoist without arresting.
+However if the hoist achieves an over speed condition then the MotoSuiveur® will arrest the load.

 The following conditions apply to the control system when the backup procedure is initiated.

--  The MotoSuiveur motor speed is physically limited to 110% during normal operation
+-  The MotoSuiveur® motor speed is physically limited to 110% during normal operation

 -  Hoist enable signals are ignored

--  MotoSuiveur switches are inhibited
+-  MotoSuiveur® switches are inhibited

 Issue Date\ *:* **07/08/2017**